Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 - more parents are paying for private teachers/tutors to help their children with these subjects

-- private teachers/tutors often combine private tuition with university study, and will move into other jobs once they get their degree.
+- private teachers/tutors often combine this work with university study, and move into other jobs once they get their degree.

-If you have good subject knowledge, teaching or tutoring experience, and skills to communicate well with children, you have a good chance of getting a job.
+If you have good subject knowledge and teaching or tutoring experience, and can communicate well with children, you have a good chance of getting a job.

-Fewer opportunities for private teachers/tutors who teach arts subjects
+Fewer opportunities for private teachers/tutors who teach the arts

-Private teachers/tutors who teach arts subjects make up about three quarters of the private teacher/tutor workforce.
-Although there are opportunities for teaching jobs in art, music, dance and drama, many people combine this work with another source of income.
+Private teachers/tutors who teach the arts make up about three-quarters of the workforce.
+Although there are opportunities for teaching art, music, dance and drama, many people combine this work with another source of income.

 Private teachers/tutors can be:

-- employed by tutoring franchises or a private tutoring business
+- employed by tutoring franchises or private tutoring businesses

-- self-employed itinerant teachers, such as part-time music tutors, who teach a particular instrument to small groups or individuals at a school
+- self-employed itinerant teachers, such as part-time music tutors who teach a particular instrument to small groups or individuals

-- self-employed tutors working from home or private studios, such as a dance studio.
+- self-employed tutors working from home or private studios.

-- Wesseling, R, public officer, New Zealand Tutoring Association, Careers New Zealand interview, December 2016.
+- Wesseling, R, public officer, New Zealand Tutoring Association, careers.govt.nz interview, October 2020.